-Whenever you request technical support, please copy both full lines of version information.
-At the very least, the highlighted information will be required.
+Whenever you request technical support, please copy all lines of version text.

 Production versus Trial

-Most distribution package names end with either 'P' or 'T' to indicate whether they are perpetually licensed or time limited.
+Most distribution package names end with either 'P' or 'T' to indicate whether they are licensed for production use or a limited trial.
 These are often referred to as "Production" and "Trial" packages, respectively.

-Software contained in "P" packages is perpetually licensed and will run continuously, but requires a license code.
+Software contained in "P" packages is licensed for use in production and will run continuously or until the end of its term, but may require a license code.

-Software contained in "T" packages will only run for a limited time period, but usually does not require a license code.
+Software contained in "T" packages is licensed for trial use only and will run for a limited time period, but usually does not require a license code.

 |Jan||12||2021||Clarify meaning of "Production"|